robreuss/VirtualGameController/README.md

 ## Integration
 Platform-specific framework projects are included in the workspace.
-A single framework file supports both Peripherals (software-based controllers) and Centrals (games, replacement for GCController).
+A single framework file supports both Peripherals (software-based controllers) and Centrals (that is, your game).

 ``` swift
 import VirtualGameController
 ```

+Note that you currently need to ````import GameController```` as well.

 CocoaPods and Carthage support will be forthcoming!